Zankoku-Okuno/neptune/docs/guides/get_started.md

                 lbs htmlFile -- use a lazy ByteString for the response body
 ```

-Create and appropriate html file in `home.html`, and see the results.
+Create an appropriate html file in `home.html`, and see the results.
 If you're using httpie, here are some relevant requests:

     $ http :8080
     $ http :8080 Accept:text/plain